myNBGcode/Studio_Handbook/README.md

 These buttons are responsible for running your application on a webserver.
 The first button is to start/stop your application and the second one is for browsing the public url of your application.
 ![Screenshot](https://files.nbg.gr/studio/public-url.PNG)<br />
 ***CAUTION*** <br />
 Every project that you want to run and be able to browse its public url needs to have a Procfile.
-More information about that [here](https://help.sourcelair.com/webserver/procfiles/)
+More information about that [here](https://help.sourcelair.com/webserver/procfiles/)<br />
-Every project runs on a container behind a reverse proxy .
+Every project runs on a container behind a reverse proxy .<br />
 Default exposed containter ports per container type are

 |                |PORT